Table of Contents

-Arriving at Cancun Airport will give you your first taste of Mexico, as you cruise in on approach you’ll get to see the beautiful white sand beaches if you’re sitting on the right-hand side of the aircraft.
-Descend over thick jungle until out of nowhere the runway suddenly appears.
+As you cruise in on approach you’ll see the beautiful white sand beaches if you’re sitting on the right-hand side of the aircraft.
+Then you’ll descend over thick jungle until out of nowhere the runway suddenly appears.

-Cancun Airport is located approximately 12 miles from downtown Cancun and is around a 30-minute drive.
-The airport is owned by ASUR (Aeropuertos del Sureste) and was the first airport in Mexico able to provide simultaneous take offs and landing from two separate runways.
+Cancun Airport is located approximately 12 miles (ca. 19 km) from downtown Cancun and is around a 30-minute drive.
+The airport is owned by ASUR (Aeropuertos del Sureste).
+It was the first airport in Mexico able to provide simultaneous take-offs and landing from two separate runways.